max-pfeiffer/proxmox-talos-opentofu/README.md

 $ argocd login --port-forward --port-forward-namespace argocd --plaintext
 $ argocd app list --port-forward --port-forward-namespace argocd --plaintext
 ```

+#### GitOps Quick Start
+For doing a **GitOps quick start** you can fork this repository and point the `argocd_app_of_apps_source` to the
+`argocd` directory of your newly forked repository.
+This way you can make use of the example Kubernetes resources in
+`argocd` directory and edit them to match your infrastructure.

 ## Roadmap
 Proxmox part: